COMINAK

 It is a joint venture between the French company Areva NC and the state of Niger, which operates in the field of mining.
 COMINAK was established in 1974, following a memorandum of understanding between France, Japan and Niger.
 They commenced uranium production in 1978, and reached a record production in 1981 with 2,260 tons of uranium.
 COMINAK's plant is installed in Akokan, not far from the town of Arlit.

-COMINAK is one of two national mining companies in Niger, the other being SOMAIR in the nearby Akokan.
+COMINAK is one of two national mining companies in Niger, the other being SOMAIR in the nearby Arlit.